ppy/osu-wiki/wiki/Tournaments/MCNC/7K2024/en.md

 ### Win conditions

 1. In the Qualifiers, players need to place in the top 16 seeded players in order to advance to the double-elimination stage.
-2. In the Round of 32, players need to win 4 maps to win a match (best of 7).
+2. In the Play-off, players need to win 4 maps to win a match (best of 7).
-3. In the Round of 16, players need to win 5 maps to win a match (best of 9).
+3. In the Round of 32 and Round of 16, players need to win 5 maps to win a match (best of 9).
 4. In the Quarterfinals and Semifinals, players need to win 6 maps to win a match (best of 11).
 5. In the Finals and Grand Finals, players need to win 7 maps to win a match (best of 13).